 - high blood pressure leading to heart attacks, strokes and death

 Meth rehabilitation options

 Methamphetamine abused people should consult your physician.
-They can follow a wide range of addiction treatment programs to recover through detox, behavioral therapy, group support and mental health treatment under the guidance of a medical professional.
+They can follow a wide range of Chandler drug rehab programs to recover through detox, behavioral therapy, group support and mental health treatment under the guidance of a medical professional.
 There is no FDA-approved medication to treat methamphetamine abuse.